Skip to main content

 Steps:

-1. Click the New Booking button (calendar-plus icon) in the top header bar -- it is visible on every page.
+1. Click the New Booking button (plus-circle icon) in the top header bar -- it is visible on every page.

 2. A panel slides in from the right.